-The Amsler grid test is one of the many standard tools used to perform a diagnosis.
+An Amsler grid test is one of the many tools eye doctors use to perform a diagnosis.
 The grid consists of a single square with a grid pattern and a black dot in the middle.
-The test helps identify problem spots in your field of vision.

 How to Use an Amsler Grid Test

-If you want to use the Amsler grid test correctly, follow these steps once daily, every day:
+If you want to use the Amsler grid test correctly, follow these steps once a day, every day:

-- With your right eye only (uncovered), look at the dot in the middle and lock your focus there
+- Cover your left eye and look at the dot in the middle with your right eye.

 What Does the Amsler Chart Look Like if You Have Macular Degeneration?

-A person with macular degeneration won’t see the Amsler grid/chart the same way as someone without eye health issues.
-The grid could appear to have wavy lines or blank spots if you have AMD.
+People with age-related macular degeneration (AMD) may not see the Amsler grid in the same way as people without eye health issues.
+The grid may appear wavy or have blank spots.

-If this occurs, you must speak with an eye doctor immediately.
-Early diagnosis could help your eye doctor establish a treatment regimen and prevent further damage.
+If you start noticing these symptoms, speak to an eye doctor immediately.
+Getting an early diagnosis for AMD can help your eye doctor establish a treatment regimen to prevent further damage.

-Are Amsler Grid Charts Effective for Testing Macular Degeneration?
+Is the Amsler Grid Chart Effective for Testing Macular Degeneration?

 - Retinal examination